-Second Harvest records investments in the investment pool with the Catholic Community Foundation of the Archdiocese of New Orleans (the "Foundation") at their fair values in the Statements of Financial Position.
+Second Harvest records investments in mutual funds held with separate brokerage firms, and in the investment pool with the Catholic Community Foundation of the Archdiocese of New Orleans (the "Foundation") at their fair market values in the Statements of Financial Position.
 Unrealized gains and losses are included in the change in net assets in the accompanying Statements of Activities.
 Unrealized gains and losses on investments are recorded as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulations or law.
 Interest earned on donor restricted investments is reported based on the existence or absence of donor-imposed restrictions.
 Realized gains and losses on the sales of securities are determined using the specific-identification method.
 A decline in the fair value of investments below cost that is deemed to be other than temporary, results in a charge to the change in net assets and the establishment of a new cost basis for the investment.